 How can the author of those words, Professor Michael Hudson, be so sure?

 I sat in on discussions of this policy nearly fifty years ago when I worked at the Hudson Institute and attended meetings at the White House, met with armed forces think tanks and diplomats at the UN.
 I was a balance-of-payments economist having specialized for a decade at Chase Manhattan, Arthur Andersen and oil companies.

 Like others, I rate Hudson highly and have followed him for years – see my 2016 post, Perilous Days (its start point a piece by Pepe Escobar).
 Now Professor of Economics at Missouri-Kansas, he is described by Paul Craig Roberts, a Reagan Treasury appointee long scathing of US foreign policy from Clinton through Bush and Obama to Trump, as the finest economist of our age.

 I almost didn’t include the piece.
-Unsurprisingly – he is an octogenarian bringing a great deal of knowledge and understanding to the in-depth contextualising of a shock event just three days earlier – it shows signs of being written in haste.
+Unsurprisingly – bringing great knowledge and understanding to the in-depth contextualising of a shock event three days earlier – it shows signs of being written in haste.